-What is the ICE Program Committee's vision for the 2014 ICE Exchange?
+What is the ICE Program Committee's vision for the 2015 ICE Exchange conference?

 conference for the credentialing community.
 The conference was re-branded in 2013 as the ICE Exchange in order to highlight the aspects that the attendees reported as the most important: exchanging ideas on industry trends and best practices through making connections with each other and taking part in high quality education.

 The educational program is intended to be diverse, educating on the many aspects of a credentialing ecosystem: business of certification, security records and data management, testing development and administration, etc. The educational program should include sessions suitable for a wide range of experience levels and blend foundational concepts such as best practices and standards with new concepts and innovative approaches to credentialing.

 The ICE Exchange aims to create a variety of learning experiences which appeal to different preferred styles of learning.
 We are considering introducing a mix of session lengths (60 or 90 minutes) as well as encouraging unique learning formats; in 2013, we launched the Learning Lounge which is a high-energy venue featuring five different learning environments and connection points.